 Sacraments of healing: Reconciliation, Anointing of the Sick

-Sacraments in the service of Communion: Marriage, Holy Orders
+Sacraments in the service of communion and mission: Marriage, Holy Orders

-Extract from "Call and Response: An Introduction to the Catholic Faith" p74.
+Extract from "Call and Response: An Introduction to the Catholic Faith" (74).

 Photo of Lectionary by Grant Whitty on Unsplash